SAJUSAJADH/SAJUSAJADH/README.md

 # 💫 About Me:
 💼Software Engineer at Techosa Edu Solutions Pvt.
-Ltd.<br>👨🏻‍🎓 Studied Computer Applications at the University of Kerala, India<br>👨🏻‍💻 Passionate Blockchain developer.<br>🤝 #Crafting trust in the digital world, one block at a time.
+Ltd.<br>👨🏻‍🎓 Studied Computer Applications at the University of Kerala, India<br>👨🏻‍💻 Passionate in mobile, web and blockchain development.

 ## 🌐 Socials: